halbgut/rss-o-bot/docs/man.md

 Fill in the address of your server in the `remote`-field.
 It may contain a domain or an IP.
 You can also use a `port`-field to set the remote to communicate with something other than the default port (3645).
 If you have any questions regarding configuration, please checkout the JSON-Schema in docs/config.schema.json first.

-Then on your server, install `RSS-o-Bot`, the same way.
+Then on your server, install RSS-o-Bot, the same way.
 Then configure it, as you would in the local-mode installation and add the following field:

 ```
 {